-Father of my grand father, having got fed up with high handedness of the British rulers of India, took refuge in state Jammu & Kashmir (here-after called state) where based on family background, was granted provisional citizenship of the state.
+Father of my grand father, having got fed up with high handedness of the British rulers of India, took refuge in state Jammu & Kashmir (here-after called state) during early 1860s where based on family background, was granted provisional citizenship of the state.
 He purchased a house in Jammu Tawi (winter capital of the state) and settled there.
 Ancestral land in central / northern India and Punjab having been snatched by (British) East India Company, Sikh and British rulers without any compensation, he started off afresh.

 My grand father was born in 1869 AD.
 After marriage, he shifted to south India and started business in Madras, Bombay and state Hyderabad and became an international merchant.
 He used to visit countries in Southern Europe, Northern Africa and Far East.
 He could not get conventional Education due to bad days of his father but learned to speak seven languages including Arabic, English and Chinese.
 He purchased and built property in Jammu and came to be known as the richest Muslim of Jammu.
 Soon, he was granted First Class Citizenship of the state which was a rare favour to an outsider

 My grand father first had two daughters then one son, my father, born on Thursday, September 17, 1908 at Breli, India.
 One daughter had no children.
 Her husband died in Egypt in 1946 when she was in Jammu to visit her parents.
 There-after, she lived with us.
 My father married daughter of his maternal uncle on Saturday, March 29, 1930.
 In early 1930’s, clashing with British Rulers of India, my father shifted to Egypt where his father-in-law was already living.
 Soon after he shifted to Palestine and established his business there.